aminrj/aminrj.github.io/_posts/2024-11-09-architecting-scalable-microservices-and-event-systems.md

 It can manage large volumes of data and a high number of concurrent producers and consumers.

-On the other hand, Kubernetes excels at automating the deployment, scaling, and management of containerized applications.
-It can dynamically scale applications based on demand, ensuring optimal resource utilization.
+Kubernetes handles the deployment, scaling, and management of containerized applications, scaling them dynamically based on demand.

 Kafka’s partitioning and replication mechanisms ensure that data can be distributed and processed efficiently across multiple brokers.